teddyscrewthis/teddyscrewthis/README.md

 #Information
-- Resides: California
+- TimeZone: PST
-- Languages: Python | Javascript
+- Languages: Python | C++
-- Discord: starstruck#1818
 - Twitter: @statuscode202
 - Website: Coming soon.
-- Work: Mostly work on backend.
-Mainly just post random projects I am making/made.
+- Work: just post random projects I am making/made.
-- Other: Won't be held accountable for any damages that may be caused by some of my projects.
+- Other: Won't be held accountable for any damages that may be caused by my projects.
 Use them at your own risk.